Underglazing with Split Cups For a Marbling Effect – A Step-by-Step Guide

 Preparation of Bisque Ware

-Next, make sure your hands are clean and dry, or you can wear gloves because any oils, dirt, or moisture on your hands can affect the surface of the pottery.
+Next, make sure your hands are clean and dry, or wear gloves, because any oils, dirt, or moisture on your hands can affect the surface of the pottery.

 Choosing Your Underglazes